5 Reasons To Pursue a PhD at Mid or Late Career

 Full funding is available primarily in full-time, on-campus, research-based graduate programs, particularly PhD and research-based masters programs.
 I was able to receive full funding as a PhD student at Massey University and achieve my PhD without accruing any student debt.

 Because I had 15 years of work experience and a strong professional network, I was also in a better position than recent graduates to increase my income as a PhD student through consultancies, grant application gigs, and external fellowships.
+This is another advantage to being professionally experienced before entering graduate school!

 Some people think being an older applicant puts them at a disadvantage in the PhD application process, but it’s quite the opposite.
 The biggest fear of PhD selection committees is that the students they select will not complete the 5-year degree.
 More than 40% of doctoral students don’t complete their PhD dissertation and thus, don’t graduate.

-To be successful in a PhD program, you need to have the organizational skills, motivation, and emotional maturity to work independently on your research dissertation over a period of two to three years.
+To be successful in a PhD program, you need to have the organizational skills, motivation, and emotional maturity to work independently on your research dissertation over two to three years.
 You also need to have a real passion for research!
 Often early-career candidates enter PhD programs with very little to no research or work experience, and this lack of experience can make it challenging to complete a dissertation successfully.

 Older applicants with life and work experience can be at an advantage because they may have more experience working independently and responding to constructive feedback.
 Older applicants are often more resourceful and have a broader personal and professional support system.
 For all these reasons, older applicants can be at an advantage in the competitive PhD application process.